hard-nett/airdrop/docs/genesis-distribution-patch.md

 **This is our basis for determining what is an accurate distribution.**

-A `points_distribution.csv` file will be generated during this function, which displays the points allocated for each projects percentile range.
+A `points-distribution.csv` file will be generated during this function, which displays the points allocated for each projects percentile range.
 Also, a `total-points.csv` file is generated that gives us a count of the total points, tokens per point based on desired % of supply, and the total amount of tokens actually to be distributed.

 #### Interchain Supporter Multiplier